Game Theory in Formula 1: From Physical to Strategic Interactions: Conclusion and Outlook

 By means of three case studies, we isolated and highlighted the interplays occurring in this complex environment.
 The first analysis across typical \gls{f1} scenarios—corners, straights, and high-speed corners—revealed distinct strategies: Trailing vehicles prioritize lateral displacement in corners to maximize grip, exploit maximal drag reduction on straights, and balance both effects in high-speed corners.
 Afterwards, we commented on the expanded game-theoretic approach.
 While the previous paper \cite{fieni2024game} only considered a fixed leader-follower Stackelberg game, our current study enables to change the roles or to formulate a Nash game.
 The hierarchical approach enables non-symmetrical results, with the leader acting as the primary decision-maker achieving superior performance by anticipating the follower's responses.
 Conversely, Nash solutions produced symmetric outcomes, validated by mirrored results when the agents' roles are reverted.
 Given the similar formulations, we can compare the outcome of the games.
 We also introduced a method to find a better local optimum of the \gls{nlp} by exploiting a mathematical property of game theory.
 The last analysis studied the influence of the energy management strategy on overtake locations.
 Apart from the expected trend following the available battery energy, we could also distinguish the joint influence of trajectory optimization and slipstream effects.

-Future research could extend this framework to multi-lap strategies across an entire a race, including strategic studies to incorporate tire-saving models in the optimization.
+Future research could extend this framework to multi-lap strategies across an entire race, including strategic studies to incorporate tire-saving models in the optimization.
 The problem could be extended to team-based cooperation, for instance, during qualifying sessions when slipstreams might benefit the trailing car, or in race scenarios where team collaboration could facilitate overtaking other cars.
+Another promising direction involves the inclusion of stochastic models to compute mixed strategies.
+This would enable the study of robust policies capable of accounting for uncertainties in a competitor's behavior.

 Beyond motorsport, this work has potential applications in domains such as autonomous driving and robotics, where the presence of other interacting entities affects the decision-making process or the single-agent optimal policy.
-Game-theroetic-based controller could be developed, which are known to outperform classical \gls{mpc} solutions.
+Game-theoretic-based controller could be developed, which are known to outperform classical \gls{mpc} solutions.
+In this direction, decentralized decision-making simulations can be performed.
+Agents could be free to choose, negotiate or adapt their role during the game.
+Different combinations of roles can also be tested, for example a leader playing against another leader \cite{cinar2024does}.
 Multi-layered systems' optimization can also benefit from a Stackelberg formulation, where lower levels comply with higher levels while simultaneously optimizing their own objective.